pickledgator/colugo/README.md

 Advanced networking capabilities such as connecting to sockets on different vlans is currently not possible.
 Ip addresses must originate on the same domain/subset or be publically addressable.

 ### Currently only supporting TCP protocol
+Other zmq socket types (ipc, inproc) will be supported as I can build test infrastructure for them.
+Shared memory may be supported at a future time.

 ## Future
 * Implement Multi Pub - Single Sub with sub as server